San Antonino Castillo Velasco: The town and its crafts

 San Antonio is a Zapotec community, which is a suburb of Ocotlán de Morelos.
 The parish church was built in the 17th century and dedicated to Anthony of Padua.
 This church is the focus of several religious celebrations including the feast of the Señor de la Sacristía on 19 February.
 The Day of the Dead is also an important commemoration here with music and offerings laid on the tombs of the dead.

 The town of San Antonino participates in the annual Martes de Brujas which takes place in San Bartolo Coyotepec.
 Women come to sell tamales and atole, which recalls the origins of the commemoration, when women served these foods to men working on the construction of a church.
 This event takes place during the period of Lent.

 The town also has a “casa de cultura,” literally “house of culture,” called the Casa De La Cultura El Jardín del Valle.
 This is a cultural center for residents, which offers classes in theatre, music, sculpture, painting and ceramics.
 It also hosts exhibits.

 There are two market days, Friday and Sunday.
 On these days, San Antonino's locally renowned breads are more available although they are often sold out by the afternoon.
 While craft stores are not common here like in other towns, crafts such as embroidered clothing and items made with dried flowers can be seen on these days.
-There is one permanent store called Artesanias de Castillo Velasco, which is on the entrance road to the town center from the highway.
-This store offers embroidered dresses, blouses, napkins and more.
-However, if visitors ask, locals can lead them to any of the various women known for their work here.